tuskat/teddys-crew/src/games/cadre-de-guerre/cadre-de-guerre.md

-# Cadre de Guerre
+# Teddy's Crew (TBD)

 ## Synopsis

-"Cadre de Guerre" is a cute parody of [Redacted], it stars some bears like creatures with insect masks fighting some obscure-like (deep-sea inspired) creatures.
+it's a cute parody of [Redacted], it stars some bears like creatures with insect masks fighting some obscure-like (deep-sea inspired) creatures.
 The goal is to fight off waves of enemies.
 It is a reversed dungeon : each wave will completely change the room.

-You will have a say on which room you raid (at a later date)
+You are fighting the demons under the bed.

+## Character
+Bears with insects masks.
+Starters will be :
+- Stag Beetle : Offensive slashing dash.
+10hp
+- Rhino Beetle : Bumping dash.
+15hp?
+- Rosalia Longhorn : Dash leave trail of fire.
+7hp?

 ## Controls

 - Click somewhere to dash.
 Dash is an attack
 - Click on character to use defensive skill (will vary later)
 - Right click to use long range attack (will vary later)

+## Gameplay

+- Each run you start level 1 (levelling system to add to entity class)
+- You unlock skills by picking up boons.
+Right click are projectiles with cooldown
+- Character Click are "Ultimates"

+Upon dying, you'll be stripped naked of skills.
+You can assign right click, but  ultimates have to be found again (Make player get one around Level 5)

 ## Genre